-A psychology major King also maintained a strong connection to music while at Bowdoin, where took many music courses, improving her vocal skills and her knowledge of music theory.
+A psychology major, King also maintained a strong connection to music while at Bowdoin, where she took many courses to improve her vocal skills and her knowledge of music theory.

 In her senior year she undertook an independent project connecting psychology with music.
 She also founded Bowdoin Community Gospel Choir.

-As she carves her career in music, King remains undaunted, and determined to distinguish herself from the crowd.
+As she carves out a career in the industry, King remains undaunted, and determined to distinguish herself from the crowd.

-King has just released a collection of her own songs online—freely available through SoundCloud.
-This material she characterizes as a taster, something to whet the appetitie of her fans as she works on a bigger album project down the road.
+She has released a collection of her own songs online—freely available through SoundCloud.
+This material she characterizes as a taster, something to whet the appetite of her fans as she works on a bigger album project down the road.